 The first thing most data buyers do to assess accuracy is to search for one or two contacts that they know (perhaps even themselves), and use that to make a determination about the vendor’s data.
 It’s human nature to take one personal experience and make broad, sweeping judgements.
 Have you ever had a terrible experience at a restaurant that everyone else raves about?
 Your single bad experience doesn’t negate their overall good reputation.

 It’s the same way with data.
 You can’t mistake anecdotal evidence for statistical significance.
 To assess accuracy, you need to test it at a statistically significant level.

 Run a proof of concept with 100-300 contacts to get a statistical sample of your target audience.
 You want to have a large enough sample size to truly determine the level of accuracy.
 Don’t make a decision on one data point.
 It’s tempting and easy to do, but that doesn’t make it right.

 Next, test the completeness of the records from the test.
 Is the contact and account information available and accurate?
 Evaluate the test data based on the factors that matter to you.
 Multi-channel campaigns need accurate emails, phone numbers, and addresses.
 Without testing for completeness, you may find that you’ve bought a great list, but it’s not actually useful for the sales team’s needs.

 Even after you’ve purchased some data, follow these tips to measure the accuracy as you begin to use it:

-- Keep track of which vendor or source each account and contact details come from so you can identify which sources provide the most accurate information.
+- Keep track of which B2B data provider or source each account and contact details come from so you can identify which sources provide the most accurate information.